Etcetera-Agency/n8n-discord-bot/refactoring_tasks/tasks_08.md

 - Verify `config/` exports only config, constants, logger, strings.
 - Ensure Discord-specific code lives in `discord_bot/` only.
 - Ensure business logic lives in `services/` and is Discord-agnostic.
+- Create a new test (e.g., `tests/test_config_exports.py`) that scans project files for forbidden patterns such as `from config import WebhookService` or `from config import AppRouter`.
+- Fail the test if any such import is detected.
+- Document the rule in `AGENTS.md` or contributing docs so contributors know the restriction.

 Acceptance Criteria
 - No imports from `discord` under `services/`.